stripe/stripe-terminal-react-native/README.md

     - or
     - `yarn example android`

 ## Contributing

 See the [contributor guidelines](CONTRIBUTING.md) to learn how to contribute to the repository.
+See the [contributor guidelines](CONTRIBUTING.md) to learn how to contribute to the repository.